Why survey during the 90 day probation period for new hires

 - I have a good idea about what I still need to learn to do my job well

 - I understand how my role contributes to the organizational goals of [Company]

 - I am feeling welcome here

 90-day review questions

-For managers of new hires, 90 days is equal to a sales quarter – this can be a good time to significantly reflect on achievements that have been made.
+For managers of new hires, 90 days is equal to a sales quarter.
+For this reason, the 90-day period can be a good time to reflect on achievements.
 What employees are expected to do in 90 days now looks very different from what was expected ten years ago.
-Many goals and objectives are wrapped into 3-month segments – like development sprints – because that’s how the nature of business is evolving.
+Many goals and objectives are wrapped into 3-month segments like development sprints because that's how business is evolving.